TheCrow1213/thecrow1213.github.io/README.md

-Template
+thecrow1213.github.com
 ========

-This is gonna be a template for my blog.
-Can't stand using someone elses template.
+**John Crowe - Will Program For Coffee**

+This is my blog!
+Check it out! http://thecrow1213.github.io/